AY2223S1-CS2103T-T17-4/tp/docs/UserGuide.md

 ## **Quick Start**
 1. Ensure you have Java `11` or above installed in your Computer.
 The installation link for Java `11` can be found [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).
 Choose the version meant for your computer's OS.
 2. Download the latest `idENTify.jar` from [here](https://github.com/AY2223S1-CS2103T-T17-4/tp/releases/tag/v1.4).
-3. Copy the file to your preferred folder.
+3. Copy the file to the folder you want to use as the _home folder_ for your idENTify.
 4. Double-click the file to start the app.
 The GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.
 ![start_up](images/StartingUI.png)